American Red Cross Nursing Network

 Nursing Network leaders promote recruitment and engagement of health professional volunteers across all business lines of service (Biomedical Services, Disaster Cycle Services, International Services, Preparedness Health & Safety Services and Service to the Armed Forces) to help meet the Red Cross mission and organizational priorities.
 The Nursing Network is the operational arm for Red Cross Nursing and Health and is supported by the National Nursing Committee (NNC), business line and focus area Nurse Consultants and the Office of the Chief Nurse.
 The Nursing Network:

 Nurses come to the Red Cross with extensive education and training, ready to provide community care and assist at the chapter level in all matters related to health.
-Nurses represent the largest category of health professional in the U.S. The Nursing Network develops and sustains operations to enhance nurse and other health professional participation across all business lines.
+Nurses represent the largest category of health professional in the U.S.

 Nursing Network Regional Nurse Leaders (RNLs) partner with Regional Volunteer Services Officers.
 RNLs are supported by Nursing Network Division Nurse Leaders and their teams of Associate Division Nurse Leaders.
 There is one DNL per Red Cross division.
 The DNL team helps organize and lead nurses to achieve the Chief Nurse Initiatives.
 The Chief Nurse Initiatives are developed in collaboration with business line leaders to meet the mission and organizational priorities, and provide a framework for nursing and health professional volunteer work.